forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Catering to pull requests.

 Dedicated support includes the following:
-- Help in custom implementation of this library into your existing project / infrastructure.
+- Help in a custom implementation of this library into your existing project/infrastructure.
 - Implementation of custom flows or features for your session management needs.
 - Consultation on your current session management system - help you improve it, identify and fix vulnerabilities, and suggest the best solution for you given your business requirements.
-- Very high avaiability.
+- Very high availability.

 To show some love to our early adopters, we’re offering to give them free dedicated support until the 10th of July, 2019.
-Also, for every referral, we will give the referee and their referral an additional free month (upto 6 months) of dedicated support post July, 2019.
+Also, for every referral, we will give the referee and their referral an additional free month (up to 6 months) of dedicated support post July, 2019.
 A referral will be counted when a person/company does any of the following:
 - Raises a reasonable and thoughtful issue.
 - Contributes meaningfully to this project.
 - Uses this repo in their project.